Old car logos: American car companies that went out of business

 Logo Saturn

 Saturn operated as a stand-alone subsidiary under General Motors, specializing in small and mid-size cars that gained considerable popularity.
-Despite being part of GM, Saturn created its own identity by focusing on energy-efficient vehicles, which set it apart from other divisions of the corporation.
+Despite being part of GM, Saturn created its own identity by focusing on energy-efficient vehicles, which set it apart from other corporation divisions.
 Unfortunately, even with loyal consumers, the brand faced problems that led to its eventual demise.

 Saturn’s visual style provided insight into the brand’s values and creativity.
 The iconic image of the planet Saturn was created on a red cubic background using white stripes.
 This graphic became a calling card that instantly made the brand recognizable.
 Beneath the planetary motif, unique typography, including a curious connection between the letters “U” and “R,” further emphasized Saturn’s commitment to ingenuity.